gitkraken/vscode-gitlens/README.md

 - **Remotes** &mdash; lists the remotes in the repository

   - Provides the name of each remote, an indicator of the direction of the remote (fetch, push, both), remote service (if applicable), and repository path
-    - An inline toolbar provides quick access to the _Fetch Repository_, and _Open Repository on Remote_ (if available) commands
+    - An inline toolbar provides quick access to the _Fetch_, and _Open Repository on Remote_ (if available) commands
     - A context menu provides access to more common repository and remote commands
     - Each remote expands list its remote branches
       - See the **Branches** above for additional details

 - **Stashes** &mdash; lists the stashed changes in the repository

-  - An inline toolbar provides quick access to the _Apply Stash Changes_, and _Stash Changes_ commands
+  - An inline toolbar provides quick access to the _Stash All Changes_, and _Apply Stash Changes_ commands
   - Provides the name of each stashed changes, the date, and an indicator (+x ~x -x) of the changes
     - An inline toolbar provides quick access to the _Compare with HEAD_ (`alt-click` for _Compare with Working Tree_), _Apply Stashed Changes_, and _Delete Stashed Changes_ commands
     - A context menu provides access to more common stashed changes commands